 Peak symptoms: The symptoms will peak on days 2-3, and include tremors, high blood pressure, increased body temperature, irregular heart rate, agitation, and mental confusion.

 The DTs may emerge on days 3-4 and would involved severe mental confusion, hallucinations, delusions, seizures, shallow breathing, shaking, rapid heart rate, and disorientation.

 Subsiding symptoms: Days 5-7 feature declining intensity of symptoms, although some psychological symptoms, such as depression, anxiety, and sleep disturbance may linger.

 Someone with a history of chronic heavy alcohol consumption will benefit from medications that are useful during the detox process, and in early recovery.
-During alcohol detox there is a risk of seizures, so benzodiazepines (Valium, Ativan, or Librium) are routinely prescribed.
+During alcohol detox there is a risk of seizures, so anti-anxiety medications are routinely prescribed.
 In addition to helping control the risk for seizures, the benzodiazepine can also help reduce anxiety and insomnia.

-In some individuals, gabapentin is useful as an anticonvulsant.
-This drug can help treat seizures, as well as improve symptoms such as tremors, anxiety, high blood pressure, and nausea.
+In some individuals, anticonvulsants, that treat seizures, have shown to improve symptoms such as tremors, anxiety, high blood pressure, and nausea.
 For individuals experiencing psychotic symptoms such as hallucinations, an antipsychotic medication can help stabilize them.